 - Candidates can apply for Learning Support Arrangements to be put into place via the BPP Learning Support Team.
-If a candidate has a learning difficulty, disability or health condition that may impact their studies, it is important that they contact the Learning Support Team by email at LearningSupport@bpp.com once their application is confirmed, as BPP may be able to implement reasonable adjustments so candidates can access services and participate fully in their learning.
-Any previous Learning Support Arrangements that have been in place prior to enrolment on the BTT will not automatically apply, but candidates may wish to share details of this with the Learning Support Team. - The information that candidates supply to BPP will only be used to provide appropriate support and is voluntary. - The deadline for the Learning Support team to arrange reasonable adjustments is one month before the assessment date.
+If you have a learning difficulty, disability or health condition that may impact your studies, it is important that you contact the Learning Support Team by email at LearningSupport@bpp.com as soon as your application is confirmed, as BPP may be able to implement reasonable adjustments so you can access services and participate fully in your learning.
+Any previous Learning Support Arrangements that have been in place prior to enrolment on the BTT will not automatically apply, but you may wish to share details of this with the Learning Support Team. - The information that candidates supply to BPP will only be used to provide appropriate support and is voluntary.

+The deadline for the Learning Support team to arrange reasonable adjustments is one month before the assessment date.
 Please be aware that if the deadline is missed, BPP may not be able to assist in getting Learning Support Arrangements implemented in time for the assessments.
-It is the candidate's responsibility to engage with the Learning Support Team in an efficient manner.
+It is your responsibility to engage with the Learning Support Team in an efficient manner.

-Visa applications
+Travel and Visas

-- Due to the nature of the BTT, a Confirmation of Acceptance for Studies (CAS) is not issued. - If candidates are required to attend assessments in the UK Standard Visitor Visa letters are provided (upon request) rather than Short Term Study visa letters or CAS. - If a candidate chooses an assessment location outside of their home country, they are responsible for ensuring that they have the correct visa in time. - Standard Visitor Visa letters are only provided if requested by a candidate by emailing BTT@BPP.com at the time of application and indicating on the application form. - Standard Visitor Visa letters are only provided once a full application along with supporting documents has been received, accepted by BPP and payment received in full.

-- Standard Visitor Visa letters will not be provided until the above have been actioned and a candidate has received a Booking confirmation document from the BTT team. - Please be aware that it is the candidate's responsibility to apply for their visa and to do so within a timely manner. - It is the candidate's responsibility to apply for their own visa and to apply for this in time to enter the desired country to sit their assessments before the closing date.
-The BTT team and BPP Visa Compliance team are not able to assist with visa applications.
+- Due to the nature of the BTT, a Short-term Study Visa letter or a Confirmation of Acceptance for Studies (CAS) are not issued. - If you are entering the UK to attend assessments and requires a visa, a Standard Visitor Visa letter can be provided upon request. - Standard Visitor Visa letters are only provided if you have indicated on your application form and in writing by emailing BTT@bpp.com at the time of application.
+Standard Visitor Visa letters are only supplied once a full application along with supporting documents has been received, accepted by BPP, payment has been received in full, and a Booking Confirmation has been issued. - If you are entering the UK to attend assessments and do not require a visa, passport holders of certain nationalities may still need to apply for an Electronic Travel Authorisation (ETA) to enter the UK. - Please be aware that it is your responsibility to apply for your own visa or ETA (where applicable) and to do so within a timely manner to enable you to enter the desired country to sit your assessments. - Due to the nature of this programme, BPP is not able to assist with visa applications.